mjhecht/keendreams/src/content/blog/information-dieta.md

 Call it _Conscious Current Events_, _Soulful Synthesis_, or just _Stories That Help You Stay Human_.

-Whenever you feel like it, we can return to that blog post.
-But for now, you’re doing something subtler and just as important: reclaiming your relationship to what you let into your mind and body.
+You’re doing something subtler and just as important: reclaiming your relationship to what you let into your mind and body.

 And that’s where real change begins.
 :::

 :::human
-Even this idea itself is worthy of a post, I believe.
 I have a couple topics I'm juggling, here.
-With respect to "digestible news", I think there are deeper phenomena around social fragmentation to look at, here.
-The world is not what it was.
+With respect to "digestible news", I think there are deeper phenomena around social fragmentation worth looking at, here.
 The way we consume news needs to nourish us, and we need to be aware of our information diet.
 News sources purport to inform: "all the news that's fit to print" but bias towards what is sensational: everybody knows this.
-In my thinking before, I didn't hold "hopeful" as a concept I wanted to see: news that was positive seemed more "benign": all the myriads of good things happening all the time we don't read about: flowers blooming, birthday parties, babies being born that are not related to me or my friends so it's joyful but not really stimulating, blah blah.
+In my thinking before, I didn't hold "hopeful" as a concept I wanted to see: news that was positive seemed more benign/boring: all the myriads of good things happening all the time we don't read about: flowers blooming, birthday parties, babies being born that are not related to me or my friends so it's joyful but not really stimulating, blah blah.
 Right?
-People do turn to spots, a lot...
-I don't have a particular interest in watching sports.
-Or the Olympic Games.
-But the stuff that riles us up...
-Not to avoid it, but also maybe not to consume it when it makes us _feel powerless_ - when it can't be metabolized into some meaningful action, conversation, connection.
+We _are_ sensation seeking by nature!
+People do turn to spots, a lot...I've never been a sports-watching kind of person.
+But the stuff that riles us up: Not to avoid it, but perhaps to avoid consuming it when it makes us _feel powerless_—when it can't be metabolized into some meaningful action, conversation, connection.
 Then we just end up more and more dysregulated and getting off on the doomscroll.
+It's not that disempowerment doesn't exist.
+But how much we hear that story's themes and relisten to that voice cultivates the overall internal climate we live in, so it would be wise to be mindful of it and pay attention to it.
 :::

 :::ai